WillDreamer/Omni-Mol/README.md

 ## 🚀 Weights
 We provide the checkpoints of Omni-Mol reported in main table, you can find all of the files in the anonymous Huggingface repo: https://huggingface.co/datasets/Omni-Mol/omnimol-ckpt.

+All of our default setting can be found in `checkpoint-197148/config.json`.

 ## 📊 Dataset

 ### Data Download